 Our programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE).

 The professional curriculum includes 60 credits in nursing courses (in three academic years).
-Students under faculty supervision gain experience in places such as hospitals, community/ public health agencies, ambulatory care facilities, schools, nursing homes and private homes.
+Students under faculty supervision gain experience in places such as hospitals, short-term rehabilitation facilities, community/ public health agencies, ambulatory care facilities, schools, nursing homes and private homes.
 Students must be enrolled full-time while completing this curriculum.

 NOTE: CNA certification is a prerequisite to NRSG 267, a sophomore nursing clinical course.
 Admitted students should have wireless laptop access.

-UW-Eau Claire participates in the statewide BSN completion (Collaboratve Nursing BSN@Home) program.
+UW-Eau Claire participates in the statewide BSN completion (Collaborative Nursing BSN@Home) program.
 It is a completion program that enables registered nurses with an associate degree or diploma in nursing to earn a baccalaureate degree.
-In addition, a satellite program is available in Marshfield, Wisconsin, in cooperation with Ministry Saint Joseph’s Hospital.
+In addition, a satellite program is available in Marshfield, Wisconsin, in cooperation with Marshfield Clinic Health System.
 For more information about these two programs, please refer to the separate program pages found on the Majors and Minors page.